gazebosim/gz-gui/tutorials/05_style.md

 QML types provided by
 [QtQuick Controls 2](https://doc.qt.io/qt-5/qtquick-controls2-qmlmodule.html),
-as well as QML types provided by Ignition GUI, use these variables as appropriate.
+as well as QML types provided by Gazebo GUI, use these variables as appropriate.
 It's recommended that developers make sure their plugins use these variables for a more integrated experience.

 ### Top toolbar

-On top of those, Ignition GUI also offers a few variables specific to customizing the top toolbar.
+On top of those, Gazebo GUI also offers a few variables specific to customizing the top toolbar.

 By default, the top toolbar will use the primary color, while the plugin toolbars will